grewe/USquat/README.md

 # USquat
 USquat is a mobile application using computer vision and machine learning to assist user in detection and correction of squatting form.
+See wiki for more details